Tuesday, January 13, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 The Ubiquiti UniFi Travel Router (UTR)

-Ubiquiti UniFi Travel Router: Will Wi-Fi 5 be cool again?
+Ubiquiti UniFi Travel Router: Will AC Wi-Fi be cool again?

-The UniFi Travel router is a palm-sized device with a built-in Wi-Fi 5 access point.
+The UniFi Travel router is a palm-sized device with a built-in 802.11ac access point.
 No, that wasn’t a typo!
-This little device is a Wi-Fi 5 router.
+This little device is indeed a Wi-Fi 5 router.

-When this wireless standard was mainstream a decade ago, I called it “cool” partly because it’s a pun considering the “AC” notion in its technical name (802.11ac) but mainly because it represented the most significant leap in Wi-Fi connectivity compared to Wi-Fi 4 and earlier generations, both in performance and in support for modern security standards.
+When this now-dated wireless standard was mainstream over a decade ago, I called it “cool” partly punning on the “AC” in its technical name and mainly because it represented the then-most-significant leap in Wi-Fi connectivity compared to previous generations, both in performance and security.

-For those reasons, there are still many Wi-Fi 5 devices today, and those that support Wave 2 of the standard generally work well with routers and access points that support the latest Wi-Fi standards.
+As a matter of fact, there are still many Wi-Fi 5 devices today, and among them, those belonging to Wave 2, which is the majority of the remaining hardware, generally work well with modern routers and access points of all subsequent Wi-Fi standards.

-And now, 802.11ac is in the news again with the UniFi Travel Router, the first in years to feature it.
-It’s a bold move from Ubiquiti, given that Wi-Fi 7 is now the norm and Wi-Fi 8 is on the horizon.
+And now, Wi-Fi 5 is back in the news, the first in years.
+It’s an interesting, if not a bold move from Ubiquiti, given that Wi-Fi 7 is now the norm and Wi-Fi 8 is on the horizon.

-Truth be told, for a travel router, Wi-Fi 5 speed is more than enough.
-In fact, it can be a good thing, since Wi-Fi compatibility is a one-way street: newer clients never have an issue connecting to an access point running an older standard.
+Truth be told, for a traveler, Wi-Fi 5 speed is sufficient.
+In fact, it can be a good thing because it’s less complicated, and Wi-Fi compatibility is a one-way street: clients of a newer standard never have trouble connecting to an access point of an older standard.

 Notes on Wi-Fi and backward compatibility

-For example, a Wi-Fi 4 client generally gets a faster connection speed from a Wi-Fi 4 router than a Wi-Fi 5 or Wi-Fi 6 router of the same tier, and it can’t even connect to a Wi-Fi 7 broadcaster.
+For example, a Wi-Fi 4 client generally gets a faster connection speed from a Wi-Fi 4 router than a Wi-Fi 5 or Wi-Fi 6 access point of the same tier, and it can’t even connect to a Wi-Fi 7 access point.

 However, the other way around is hardly an issue.
-You can connect a Wi-Fi 7 client to any older broadcaster, including Wi-Fi 4 or even older routers, at the broadcaster’s maximum supported speed.
+You can connect a Wi-Fi 7 client to a Wi-Fi 4 or even older point, at the maximum supported performance.

-In other words, backward compatibility is often a concern on the broadcasting end, not the receiving end.
+In other words, Wi-Fi backward compatibility is often a concern on the broadcasting end, not the receiving end.
+Specifically, the older the Wi-Fi standard of an access point, the less likely it is to have compatibility issues.

-Still, it’s safe to say the UTR is modest on the Wi-Fi front.
-According to Ubiquiti, it can deliver up to 877 Mbps on the 5GHz band, which is a dual-stream (2×2) specification.
-It’s modest on the wired front, too, coming with two Gigabit ports.
-As a result, 1000Mbps is the maximum bandwidth you can get out of this little router.
+Still, it’s safe to say the UTR is modest.
+According to Ubiquiti, it can deliver up to 866 Mbps on the 5GHz band, which is a dual-stream (2×2) specification.
+It has no novelty on the wired front, either, coming with two Gigabit ports.
+As a result, 1000Mbps is the maximum bandwidth you can get out of it.

 Like many other travel routers, the UTR doesn’t have built-in cellular support or a battery.
-Instead, it comes with a USB-C port for tethering, meaning you can use it to host a cellular modem or a smartphone as the mobile Internet source.
+Instead, it comes with a USB-C port that features standard USB PD powering and another for tethering—you can use it to host a cellular modem or a smartphone as the mobile Internet source.

-The table below shows the full hardware specifications of the new UniFi Travel Router.
+The table below shows the full hardware specifications of the UniFi Travel Router.

 Ubiquiti UTR UniFi Travel Router FrontUbiquiti UTR UniFi Travel Router Back